vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 The MiniLM model has roughly the same accuracy as the more known big brother *bert-base-uncased* on many different tasks, but with less parameters which lowers the computational complexity significantly.

 The original MiniLM has 12 layers, this work uses 6 layer versions with only about 22.7M trainable parameters.

-### Transformer Models
-The sample application uses these three models:
+The sample application uses the following three models:

 - Dense retrieval using bi-encoder [sentence-transformers/msmarco-MiniLM-L-6-v3 🤗](https://huggingface.co/sentence-transformers/msmarco-MiniLM-L-6-v3)